advename/The-React-Library-guide/README.md

 ```
 produces several issues:
 - All variables and functions names are exposed to the global scope (sometimes known as the namespace or global window object).
 E.g., if each file had a function named `function init(){...}`, then we would run into conflicts.
 - The scripts must be loaded in correct order.
-E.g., *cart.js* has a variable with an array that keep's track of the items in the cart. *shop.js*, which loads before *cart.js*, uses that array variable to display an "Add again" instead of "Buy" button.
+E.g., *cart.js* has a variable with an array that keeps' track of the items in the cart. *shop.js*, which loads before *cart.js*, uses that array variable to display an "Add again" instead of "Buy" button.
-- Becomes difficult to manage, even more when adding third party packages, and so even more when these had peer dependencies.
+- Becomes difficult to manage, even more when adding third-party packages, and so even more when these have peer dependencies.
 E.g. Bootstrap depended on jQuery until version 5.^[[Introduction · Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/)]

 ### 1.2.1 – Module Systems